sipherxyz/terraform-azurerm-network/README.md

 # terraform-azurerm-network

-## Create a basic network in Azure
+## Create a comprehensive network in Azure

 This Terraform module deploys a Virtual Network in Azure with a subnet or a set of subnets passed in as input parameters.

-The module does not create nor expose a security group.
-You could use https://github.com/Azure/terraform-azurerm-vnet to assign network security group to the subnets.
+The module now supports advanced networking features including:

+- **NAT Gateway**: Provides outbound internet connectivity for subnets
+- **VPN Gateway**: Enables site-to-site VPN connections with remote networks
+- **Network Security Groups (NSG)**: Provides network-level traffic filtering

+This module is designed to be similar to the AWS VPC module, providing a comprehensive networking solution for Azure.

 ## Notice on Upgrade to V5.x